saltyorg/docs/docs/sandbox/apps/plextraktsync.md

 ### 3. Usage

 By default, the PlexTraktSync instance's only assignment is to listen to your configured user's Plex activity and scrobble it.
-You may also wish to periodically trigger a sync of your backlog, by adding a crontab line containing `docker exec plextraktsync python3 -m plextraktsync`.
+You may also wish to trigger syncs of your backlog on a schedule, for example, by adding a crontab line containing `docker exec plextraktsync python3 -m plextraktsync`.

 To get a list of commands, run:
 ```shell